connectall/ua-smartsheets/README.md

 Once you have the filter ID, you will then put it into this format, and place this into the Flow Filter section of your automation: &filterId={your_filter_id}&exclude=filteredOutRows

-_Note: In both example calls you will need to remove the curly braces._
+_Note: Remove the curly braces from both examples._

 ## Example Automation